zenml-io/zenml/docs/book/advanced-guide/pipelines/gpu-hardware.md

 - [GCP](https://cloud.google.com/deep-learning-vm/docs/images)
 - [Azure](https://learn.microsoft.com/en-us/azure/machine-learning/concept-prebuilt-docker-images-inference)

-Not all of these images are available on DockerHub, so your orchestrator node would have to have permission, for example, to pull images from registries if you were to use one of those.
+Not all of these images are available on DockerHub, so your please ensure that the orchestrator environment your pipeline runs in has sufficient permission(s) to pull images from registries if you are using one of those.